Lab Alumni

 Jing Jiao (PhD 2017, UF; co-advised by Sergei Pilyugin)

 Jing conducted theoretical investigations into the effects of movement in marine ecosystems.
 She was primarily interested in how movement altered the efficacy of marine protected areas and the response of herbivores to local eutrophication.
-She is now a post-doc at University of Tennessee, working with Nina Fefferman (and was previously at MSU).
+She went on to post-docs at Michigan State, NIMBiOS/University of Tennessee, and Florida State.
+She is now on faculty at Texas Christian University.

 Mike Gil (PhD 2015, UF)